Get our free newsletter

 The teams reiterated to the crowd that this was just one of their actions to address systemic racism.
 Monumental Sports and Entertainment, which owns the Wizards and Mystics, recently announced programs dedicated toward police reform and voting rights.

-“How does the Black community grow when lives are taken from them unjustly with any consequences?
+“How does the Black community grow when lives are taken from them unjustly without any consequences?
 There’s no more sweeping these harsh realities under the rug, putting on Band-Aids over the scars,” Beal said.
 “It’s time we held everyone accountable.
 We got to call out the lawmakers, the law [enforcement] officers, the state and city reps, DAs, judges, politicians, police unions.
 Everybody that deems themselves the enforcer of the law has to be held accountable.
 Justice is demanded.
 Sustainable change is necessary.”

 As the crowd arrived at the Martin Luther King, Jr. Memorial, players began to read the names of Black men and women who been have killed in recent years.
 It lasted nearly two and half minutes.